 Project A is a two-storey office building with a gross internal area of 1,980m2.
-It has a base date of August 2011 and is located in Berwick-upon-Tweed.
-The contract value is £2,178,000.
+It has a base date of August 2011 and is located in City X. The contract value is \$2,178,000.

-Project B is a two-storey office building similar to Project A, and is at RIBA design stage C. Tender returns are planned for September 2012.
-The project is to be located in Liverpool and its gross internal floor area is 2,075m2.
+Project B is a two-storey office building similar to Project A and is at concept stage.
+Tender returns are planned for September 2012.
+The project is to be located in City Y and its gross internal floor area is 2,075m2.

-In this example the pricing data for Project A is to be used as the basis of an 'order of cost' estimate for Project B, so what is the forecast cost of Project B?
+in this example, the pricing data for Project A is to be used as the basis for an 'order of cost' estimate for Project B, so what is the forecast of Project B?